renovate-bot/zw/docs/getting_started/overview.md

 zi light zsh-users/zsh-syntax-highlighting
 ```

-The above commands show two ways of basic plugin loading. <code>load</code> causes reporting to
+The above commands show two ways of basic plugin loading. <code>load</code> causes reporting to be enabled – you can track what plugin does,
-be enabled – you can track what plugin does, view the information with `zi report {plugin-name}` and then also unload the plugin with `zi unload {plugin-name}`. `light` is a significantly faster loading without tracking and reporting, by using which user resigns of the ability to view the plugin report
+view the information with `zi report {plugin-name}` and then also unload the plugin with `zi unload {plugin-name}`.
+Using `light` is a significantly faster loading without tracking and reporting,
-and to unload it.
+by using which user resigns of the ability to view the plugin report and to unload it.

 :::note